LautaroOchotorena/Walking-around-the-city/README.md

 ## Potential Problems

+The website may experience downtime if it remains inactive for a period of time.
+Reload the page.

-If the website encounters any issues or is down, please let me know.
+If the problem persists, please let me know.

 ## Extra